-Husky Energy Inc. ("Husky" or the "Company") is one of Canada's largest integrated energy companies and is based in Calgary, Alberta.
-The Company's common shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "HSE" and the Cumulative Redeemable Preferred Shares Series 1, Series 2, Series 3, Series 5 and Series 7 are listed under the symbols "HSE.PR.A", "HSE.PR.B", "HSE.PR.E" and "HSE.PR.G", respectively.
+Husky Energy Inc. ("Husky" or the "Company") is a Canadian integrated energy company and is based in Calgary, Alberta.
+The Company's common shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "HSE" and the Cumulative Redeemable Preferred Shares Series 1, Series 2, Series 3, Series 5 and Series 7 are listed under the symbols "HSE.PR.8", "HSE.PR.8", "HSE.PR.C", "HSE.PR.E" and "HSE.PR.G", respectively.
 The Company operates in Canada, the United States and the Asia Pacific region with Upstream and Downstream business segments.